 Trigger an update

 A manually triggered update immediately downloads and applies the latest security intelligence.
 This process might also address problems with automatic updates.
-Windows Defender Antivirus and other Microsoft antimalware solutions provide a way to manually trigger an update.
+Microsoft Defender Antivirus and other Microsoft antimalware solutions provide a way to manually trigger an update.

 In Windows 10, select Check for updates in the Windows Security Virus & threat protection screen to check for the latest updates.